 Amelia EarhartThe first woman to fly across the Atlantic tragically disappeared in 1937 on what was meant to be a globe-circling flight.
 She accomplished a larger mission, dramatically expanding the world's notions of how high a woman can soar.

-The worlds most famous female aviator disappeared in 1937, as she attempted to become the first woman to fly around the world.
+The world's most famous female aviator disappeared in 1937, as she attempted to become the first woman to fly around the world.
 With her navigator, Fred Noonan, her Lockheed Electra was last heard from about 100 miles from the tiny Pacific atoll, Howland Island, on July 2, 1937.
-President Roosevelt authorized an immediate search; no trace was ever found; notwithstanding the endless efforts by conspiracy theorists to find evidence that she landed on an island.
+President Roosevelt authorized an immediate search; no trace was ever found.